privong/SimulationTools/Identikit/Identikit_quickstart.md

 ```
 $ mkdir r121; make -f InitialData r121/i121.dat
-...
+...[lots of Zeno output]
 $ make -f InitialData jhat12X.dat
-...
+...[lots of Zeno output]
 ```

 The first line will create a zeno initial conditions snapshot for an equal mass, eccentricity=1 pass where the pericenter approach is 1/16 length units.

 The second command creates the file with the information on the initial angular momentum for all the test particles.
 It is used to tell Identikit which particles to display.
-This jhat file is valid for the simulations beginning with "r12".
+This jhat file is valid for the simulations beginning with `r12`.
+Note that you must first create the `r121` simulation in order to create the `jhat12X.dat` file which is needed for display of *any other* `r12X` simulation.

-To run the simulation and create the test particle library, add the following text to another makefile (which I call "Run"):
+To run the simulation and create the test particle library, add the following text to another makefile (which I call `Run`):

 ```
 run121: